What are your chances of acceptance?

 How to Increase Your Chances of Acceptance

-2. Aim for a strong SAT score.
+2. Aim For a Strong SAT Score

 Getting a good SAT/ACT score shows universities that you’re ready for the rigor of collegiate coursework and gives them confidence in your ability to succeed.
 Some nursing schools pay special attention to your performance on the SAT math section.
 Check out our SAT guides and ACT Guides for free tips and practice questions that will help you improve your score.

-3. Participate in relevant extracurriculars.
+3. Participate in Relevant Extracurriculars

 Another idea is shadowing a nurse at work or doing an informational interview to find out more about the job.
 You can contact your doctor’s office to set one of these up, or ask your school counselor.

-4. Write a compelling personal statement.
+4. Write a Compelling Personal Statement

 Being a good nurse requires more than just excelling in school.
 It also requires a passion and commitment to helping people through some of the most vulnerable times of their lives, which you can show through your personal statement.
-Take time with this and start early to show the most accurate version of you.
+Take time with this and start early to show the most accurate version of yourself.
 You can see our tips for writing a strong personal statement to make sure you do your story justice.

-5. Review your chances on CollegeVine.
+5. Review Your Chances on CollegeVine

-With a free Collegevine account, you can find your personal chances of admission to these schools, as well as receive expert college advice throughout your application process.
+With a free CollegeVine account, you can find your personal chances of admission to these schools, as well as receive expert college advice throughout your application process.
 Learn how to improve your profile, build your college list, and get your essays edited by peers.
-Sign up for your Collegevine account today and take the next step in your application process.
+Sign up for your CollegeVine account today and take the next step in your application process.

 Short Bio